 Polycyclic aromatic hydrocarbons (PAHs) are chemicals that are formed during the incomplete burning of coal, oil and gas, garbage, food and other organic substances.
 PAHs are found in well-done or fried meat and fish, as well as vehicle exhaust and other air pollution.
+High levels of PAH exposure have been linked to increased breast cancer risk.

 Women with high levels of PAH exposure, whether from diet or as a result of environmental factors, have been found to have higher risk of breast cancer than those with low exposure.
 Now a new study has reported that women who use synthetic fireplace logs have an elevated risk of breast cancer.